-- creating an ethos where everyone values and respects themselves and each other, - creating an inclusive environment which fosters a sense of belonging, creating adaptations and reasonable adjustments where necessary to enable staff to include pupils in all possible school activities, including extracurricular activities, - making any adaptations deemed necessary and tempering expectations of pupil performance only in the light of their unique difficulties. - allowing extra time for activities, as well as providing extra support and resources wherever possible, - making reasonable adjustments and differences to the curriculum where necessary to include the child in the same activity as their peers, - adapting routines and classroom organisation, including the provision of supportive equipment wherever possible, - communicating important and up-to-date information to staff containing details of pupils' additional needs and, when appropriate, developing and sharing a Health Care Plan.
+- Creating an ethos where everyone values and respects themselves and each other. - Creating an inclusive environment which fosters a sense of belonging, creating adaptations and essential adjustments where necessary to enable staff to include pupils in all possible school activities, including extracurricular activities. - Making any adaptations deemed necessary and tempering expectations of pupil performance only in the light of their unique difficulties. - Allowing extra time for activities, as well as providing extra support and resources wherever possible, making essential adjustments and differences to the curriculum where necessary to include the child in the same activity as their peers.
+Access Arrangements to be used in line with normal classroom practice. - Adapting routines and classroom organisation, including the provision of supportive equipment wherever possible. - Communicating important and up-to-date information to staff containing details of pupils' additional needs and when appropriate, developing and sharing a Health Care Plan.